bvschaik/julius/res/manual/README_map_editor_scenario_events.md

     - "all_parks" = will count all gardens, statues and ponds.

+### Building count (inactive or active)
++ type = building_count_any
++ check = What sort of check are we doing.
+Allowed values: "eq", "gte", "lte".
++ value = The amount to check for.
+Allowed values: Any number from 0 to 10000000.
++ building = Which type of building to cound.
+  - Allowed values: A very big list.
+Refer to: (special_attribute_mappings_buildings)
+  - Some notes:
+    - "all_farms" = will count all farm types.
+    - "all_raw_materials" = will count all marble quarries, clay pits, timber yards, iron and gold mines.
+    - "all_workshops" = will count all workshops.
+    - "all_small_temples" = will count all small temples.
+    - "all_large_temples" = will count all large temples.
+    - "all_grand_temples" = will count all grand temples.
+(Excluding pantheon)
+    - "all_trees" = will count all decorative trees.
+    - "all_paths" = will count all decorative paths.
+(Including garden paths.)
+    - "all_parks" = will count all gardens, statues and ponds.

 ### Count own troops
 + type = count_own_troops
 + check = What sort of check are we doing.
 Allowed values: "eq", "gte", "lte".